 Was it a childhood dream to become an Interior Designer?

 Not so much a dream but something that my mind always did through conscious reasoning, what is called designing.
 I knew from a very young age, perhaps 8, that I had the ability to find answers to questions and problems intuitively – often without understanding the reasoning but simply by thinking ‘instinctively’ – this process is still fundamental to how I approach design work now.
 Trusting and relying on yourself and especially in your team’s experience really does lead to better solutions and what I call happy accidents.

 Why have you chosen to work in this field?

-I knew at 13 years old that I wanted to be a furniture designer, so I really didn’t have much choice in the matter as it were – having studied for three years I joined a company importing and selling some of Italy’s finest modern furniture – there I learnt about all the classic Italian designers and suppliers.
+I knew at 13 years old that I wanted to be a furniture designer, so I really didn’t have much choice in the matter as it was.
+Having studied for three years, I joined a company importing and selling some of Italy’s finest modern furniture – there I learnt about all the classic Italian designers and suppliers.

 In 2005, you founded “THDP” your Architecture & Interior Design practice, when did you decide it was time to start your own company?

-If you have to choose only one project you have been involved in, which one’s would it be and why?
+If you have to choose only one project you have been involved in, which one would it be and why?

 What can you tell us about your ongoing projects?

 Despite the downturn in projects due to COVID over the last 18 months, we decided to invest in new talents, new team members and new processes.
 We now are a lean highly skilled and professional team ready to take on new luxury projects.
 We have focused too on our communication and regularly feature in International magazines and awards.
 Receiving this kind of recognition is not just good for us but also for our team, a true recognition of their talents.